Last Updated: 6th June 2023

 5. More Social

-15% of socially-engaged employees feeling that they have better connections with colleagues.
+15% of socially-engaged employees report feeling that they have better connections with colleagues.

 Whilst employers may have many teams, spread throughout multiple offices in potentially multi-continental locations, employee relations have never been smoother, thanks to social engagement connecting staff with other employees outside of their immediate team or department.

-Further to this, the same research suggests that if businesses use advocacy and engagement programmes effectively to listen, respond and motivate staff, it can reduce and reduce costs associated with employee retention and recruitment programs.
+The same research suggests that if businesses use advocacy and engagement programs effectively to listen, respond to, and motivate staff, it can reduce costs associated with employee retention and recruitment programs.